sebastjancizel/dotfiles/README.md

 docker run -it --rm my-dotfiles
 ```

-This will launch an interactive session within the Docker container, where you can test the \`install.sh\` script and the configuration files.
+This will launch an interactive session within the Docker container, where you can test the `install.sh` script and the configuration files.

-## Enjoy Your Customized Environment! 🌟

-After running the `install.sh` script, your shell environment will be set up with the custom configurations provided by the dotfiles in this repository.
-Enjoy your new and improved terminal experience! 😃

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.